commontk/CTK/Utilities/QtMobility/README.txt

 This directory contains a stripped QtMobility 1.0.0 tar ball containing only the service framework sources.
-The following files are patched by
+The following files have been modified:
-CMake:

-- qtmobility.pro [ALL] (exclude the plugins directory)
+- qtmobility.pro (exclude the plugins directory)
-- configure.bat [WIN32] (skip compile tests)
+- configure.bat (skip compile tests)

 On Windows, Perl would be needed for a working install step (for generating the header file wrappers).
 To avoid having another